 1. Ingredient Approval and Novel Foods

-Not all ingredients permitted in one country are allowed in another.
+Not all ingredients allowed in one country are allowed in another.

 - In Canada, every ingredient in a Natural Health Product must be from a permitted list (e.g., Natural Health Products Ingredients Database).
 Each finished product requires a Product License, granted only after a detailed review of its composition, potency, and recommended use.